 When it comes to the virus’s life span on fabrics, it is yet to be determined.
 However, the CDC recommends that you change and wash your clothes each time after you return home from a public place or a place of business.
 The CDC also recommends that you use the warmest water setting in your washing machine to wash your clothes and dry them.
 Be sure to follow the same cleaning protocol for your clothes, towels, and other fabrics, if you are caring for someone sick.

 What to do if someone with coronavirus has been to your business?

-If a potential COVID-19 patient visits your home or place of business, you must call a professional cleaning service provider to clean and disinfect your establishment with an EPA-registered disinfectant.
+If a potential COVID-19 patient visits your home or place of business, you must call a professional cleaning service provider to clean and apply disinfectant to your establishment with an EPA-registered disinfectant.

-We use Health Canada approved protocols to clean and disinfect surfaces such as floors, walls, tables, doorknobs, light switches, faucets, sinks, handles, desks, and toilets.
+We use Health Canada approved protocols to clean and apply disinfectant on surfaces such as floors, walls, tables, doorknobs, light switches, faucets, sinks, handles, desks, and toilets.

 Contact Local Trauma Clean today to schedule a COVID-19 sanitizing service as soon as possible!
-Our Vancouver COVID-19 sanitizing crew offers comprehensive cleanup and disinfection services for your home or workspaces and ensure that you are 100% safe from contracting the virus.
+Our Vancouver COVID-19 sanitizing crew offers comprehensive cleanup and disinfectant application services for your home or workspaces.

-We will hand-wipe and sanitize all high-traffic touchpoints including but not limited to: door handles, light switches, faucets, countertops, bathrooms, breakrooms, desks, chair handles, computer keyboards, telephones, and control panels with EPA-registered, hospital-grade disinfectants.
+We will hand-wipe and apply disinfectant to all high-traffic touch points including but not limited to: door handles, light switches, faucets, countertops, bathrooms, breakrooms, desks, chair handles, computer keyboards, telephones, and control panels with EPA-registered, hospital-grade disinfectants.